JaceDaDorito/Fogbound-Lagoon/README.md

 - Hank Sound effect clips off sometimes.

 ## Changelog
+[1.0.6]
+- Fogbound Lagoon no longer depends on R2API
+- Fixed bug where newt statues sometimes never spawns
+- Fixed bug where the Radio Tower message displayed the token instead of an actual message
+- Added Ukrainian and Spanish language support
+- New icon (Thank you Katie)

 [1.0.5]
 - Hope you enjoyed when the stage appeared in almost every run because I fixed that now... hopefully.
 - Moved the permanent newt statue and made it random like the other newts.
 The permanent newt statue was too easy to get to.
 Hank wasn't touched don't worry.

 [1.0.4]
-- Fixed compatibility issue with Spikestrip 2.0, Sigma Constructs should spawn now.
+- Fixed compatibility issue with Spikestrip 2.0, Sigma Constructs should spawn now
-- Added Russian language support.
+- Added Russian language support

 [1.0.3]
 - Added a weather controller to the SceneInfo, therefore fixing NRE issues with Starstorm 2
 - Added Brass Contraption to be in both dlc and regular enemy pools.
 Let me know if this is way too much, the stage needed another heavy enemy.
-- Added a third Timed Chest spot.
+- Added a third Timed Chest spot
 - Fixed haunted texture.

 [1.0.1] and [1.0.2]